It is one of our favorite spots in this part of the Adriatic, although their Croatian name might suggest that they got it from the word "Hell"

 These days we are thinking more and more about Summer in Croatia.
-Our thoughts wander straight to the south-west coast near Hvar.
-It is one of our favourite spots in this part of the Adriatic.
-Although their Croatian name might suggest that they got it from the word hell (pakao – hell), the reason is entirely earthly.
-This Archipelago consists of 16 islands and simply put a haven.
+Our thoughts wander straight to the southwest coast near Hvar.
+It is one of our favorite spots in this part of the Adriatic, although their Croatian name might suggest that they got it from the word "Hell" (pakao – hell), the reason is entirely earthly.
+This Archipelago consists of 16 islands and, simply put, a haven.
 The islands are named after “paklina”, a type of pine raisin used in shipbuilding.
-The archipelago has been protected since 1968 as significant landscape by the Croatian Government.
+The Archipelago has been protected since 1968 as a significant landscape by the Croatian Government.

 Diving along the coast will leave you speechless.
 The underwater journey is among the most beautiful in the Mediterranean.
 If in doubt where to jump in, choose the western part near Vodanjak and Sika, as they are abundantly inhabited.
 Pakleni islands are also the home to beautiful lighthouses, that keep everyone safe and on track.